Remembering the UK Riots

 While the rioting in Tottenham was spawned from genuine anger, in Hackney and other towns and cities in the UK it was mainly down to opportunism.
 This played into the government's hands when they finally stepped in to comment, pulling out the "Broken Britain" sound bite instead of properly investigating Duggan's death or trying to deal with some of the underlying social issues that played a part in the rioting.

-When the dust had settled, five people had died, an estimated $272 million worth of property had been damaged and 3,100 people had been arrested.
+When the dust had settled, five people had died, an estimated £220million worth of property had been damaged and 3,100 people had been arrested.
 In the lead up to the anniversary, many people are wondering whether we'll see anything like it again this summer.
-Apparently one quarter of young people seem to think so.
-But I'm not so sure; a lot of the rioters ended up in prison, some with long sentences for very small crimes and that sort of thing tends to put people off.
+Apparently one quarter of young people seem to think so, but me, I'm not so sure; a lot of the rioters ended up in prison, some with long sentences for very small crimes and that sort of thing tends to put people off.

 Then again, it'd be difficult to argue that life for young, working class people in urban areas is better than it was 12 months ago. and the police haven't exactly handled the Duggan inquest well.
 We'll just have to wait and see if, in years to come, the summer's remembered for burning buildings and "Broken Britain" or Olympic glory and inspired generations.
 Who knows, maybe it'll be both?
 A discus is kinda like a paving slab, right?